rajeev-k-tomy/MagentoStackExchange_Helper/README.md

 ## Rkt_CustomBlock
 This is a simple magento extension which is used to illustrate how can we create a custom block in Magento.
 Tested in `Magento-1.9.1`.

-Related stack overflow question :- [creating block not working]
+Related stack overflow question :- [creating block not working](http://magento.stackexchange.com/questions/56396/creating-block-not-working/)

-[creating block not working] : http://magento.stackexchange.com/questions/56396/creating-block-not-working/